zhenlintie/translation/Readme.md

 # Translation

-In order to improve my English,I'll translate some abroad books here.
+In order to improve my English,I'll translate some foreign books here.